PlayStation Architecture

 Memory layout using SGRAM.

-Well, to be fair, each one comes with its pros and cons.
-One thing for sure is that due to the timing differences, later games (such as Jet Moto 3) will display glitched graphics when ran on VRAM-based systems.
-If you want to know the details, Martin Korth’s ‘Nocash PSX Specifications’ document the different timings and such [11].
+One thing for sure is that, due to timing differences, later games (such as Jet Moto 3) display glitched graphics when run on VRAM-based systems.
+If you want to know the details, Martin Korth’s ‘Nocash PSX Specifications’ document the various timings and such [12].

 Drawing the scene